Ugranziol/appRiori/inst/tutorial/cont.md

 for repeated contrasts is `contr.sdiff()` of the \``MASS` package, setting as argument the number of levels of the variable of interest.

+**Real-life example**: Suppose we want to compare the level of noise detected among three adjacent urban areas of a city.
+In particular, we want to compare each urban area with its adjacent one.
+In this case, repeated contrasts are very useful!

 ## Polynomial contrasts

     contr.poly(3)